Neon-Studios/flowpadgo/README.md

 # flowpadgo
 cross platform drawing app in react js and fluent ui.

-made by firecubestudio, forked for NeonX
+made by firecubestudios, forked for NeonX